Buying a really good and affordable wall-mounted pull-up bar for your home isn’t easy...

-Another great plus you get by having an installed bar in your room is that you can use it as a higher anchor point for resistance bands training.
+Another great plus you get by having a wall or ceiling installed in a pull-up bar in your room is that you can use it as a higher anchor point for resistance bands training.
 If your bar is wide enough you can even attach 2 bands on each side of it and do the famous chest crossover.

-Simply – it gives you the opportunity to do muscle-ups and a ton of other exercises in the convenience of your own home.
+By attaching a pull-up bar inside your room you get the opportunity to do muscle-ups and a ton of other exercises in the convenience of your own home.

-It’s so easy when you can just wake up and literally start doing pull-ups with one single reaching motion.
+It’s so easy when you can just wake up and literally start doing pull-ups within a couple of seconds.

-It also saves you time, because you don’t need to go outside and search for the nearest place to be able to do pull-ups comfortably.
+It also saves you time, because you don’t need to go outside or to the local gym and search for the nearest place to be able to do pull-ups comfortably.

 Having a home pull-up bar allows you to train no matter what the weather conditions outside are.

-It can be rainy, cold, dark or even snowy outside and you can still complete a great workout.
-That’s the real beauty of choice.
+It can be rainy, cold, dark, or even snowy outside and you can still complete a great workout without any problems.

 How to install your wall-mounted pull-up bar (Step by Step Tutorial)

-Step 1: Choose the best location for your best wall mounted pull up bar.
-Make sure it has at least 30 inches above if you want to do some over the bar exercises such as muscle ups, straight bar dips, etc.
+Step 1: Choose the best location for your wall or ceiling mounted pull-up bar.
+Make sure it has at least 30 inches above if you want to do some over the bar exercises such as muscle-ups, straight bar dips, etc.